 British Virgin Islands’ beaches

-From tranquil coves and snorkeling havens to remote island shores
+From tranquil coves and snorkelling havens to remote island shores

 The British Virgin Islands’ beautiful beaches are arguably the main draw of this volcanic archipelago in the Caribbean.
-Most of the shorelines are lined with vibrant reefs that make them snorkeling havens.
-The island of Virgin Gorda, with its rugged yet tranquil boulder-dotted coves, is known for its wealth of snorkeling beaches, particularly The Baths.
+Most of the shorelines are lined with vibrant reefs that make them snorkelling havens.
+The island of Virgin Gorda, with its rugged yet tranquil boulder-dotted coves, is known for its wealth of snorkelling beaches, particularly The Baths.

 Tortola Pier Park